rincemathew/uneducated-coder/undeucated/2.7. NEXT Js/readme.md

 While Client components cant perform sserver-side task like reading files, they can use hooks and handle user interactions.
 Client components are the traditional React compinets you are already familiar with from previous varsions of React.

+### Routing
+Next.js has a file-system based routing system.
+URLs you can access in your browser are determined by how you organize your files and folders in your code.

+#### Routing conventions
+All routes must live inside the app folder.
+Route files must be named either page.js or page.tsx Each folder represents a segment of the URL path.

 ##tutorial
 file based routing